Querulantenkind/cli-game-collection/README.md

 - **Wordle** - Guess the 5-letter word in 6 tries!
 Programming/tech themed words.
 - **Frogger** - Cross the road and river!
 Avoid cars, ride logs, reach the goals.
 - **Sudoku** - Classic number puzzle!
 Fill the 9x9 grid with logic.
+- **Connect Four** - Drop pieces to get four in a row!
+Play against AI or a friend.
+- **Battleship** - Strategic naval combat.
+Place ships and sink the enemy fleet!
+- **Conway's Game of Life** - Watch cellular automaton patterns evolve and grow.
+- **Asteroids** - Classic space shooter.
+Destroy asteroids and survive!
+- **Centipede** - Shoot the descending centipede before it reaches you!
+- **Missile Command** - Defend your cities from incoming ballistic missiles!

 ## 🚀 Quick Start